EleutherAI/pythia/README.md

 tokenizer.decode(tokens[0])
 ```

 All models were trained for the equivalent of 143000 steps at a batch size of 2,097,152 tokens.
-Revision/branch `step143000` (e.g. [https://huggingface.co/EleutherAI/pythia-70m-deduped/tree/step143000](https://huggingface.co/EleutherAI/pythia-19m-deduped/tree/step143000)) corresponds exactly to the model checkpoint on the `main` branch of each model.
+Revision/branch `step143000` corresponds exactly to the model checkpoint on the `main` branch of each model.

-We additionally have all model checkpoints in the format accepted by the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox), with final-step checkpoints+optimizer states downloadable at [`EleutherAI/neox-ckpt-pythia-xxx-deduped-v1`](https://huggingface.co/EleutherAI/neox-ckpt-pythia-1b-deduped-v1) but do not serve them for all steps at scale due to size of optimizer states and anticipated lower demand.
-If you would like to perform analysis using the intermediate models within the GPT-NeoX codebase, or would like the optimizer states for other steps, please email hailey@eleuther.ai and stella@eleuther.ai to arrange access.
+We additionally have all model checkpoints in the format accepted by the [GPT-NeoX library](https://github.com/EleutherAI/gpt-neox), with final-step checkpoints+optimizer states downloadable from the Hugging Face Hub at `EleutherAI/neox-ckpt-pythia-xxx-deduped-v1` but do not serve them for all steps at scale due to size of optimizer states and anticipated lower demand.
+If you would like to perform analysis using the intermediate models within the GPT-NeoX codebase, or would like the optimizer states for other steps, please email hailey@eleuther.ai and stella@eleuther.ai.

-*`pythia-{size}-v0` models on Huggingface of sizes `160m, 410m, 1.4b` were trained with a batch size of 4M tokens  and were originally trained for 71500 steps instead, and checkpointed every 500 steps.
-The checkpoints on Huggingface for these v0 models are renamed for consistency with all 2M batch models, so `step1000` is the first checkpoint for `pythia-1.4b-v0` that was saved (corresponding to step 500 in training), and `step1000` is likewise the first pythia-6.9b-v0 checkpoint that was saved (corresponding to 1000 "actual" steps.)*
+> ❗ `pythia-{size}-v0` models on Huggingface of sizes `160m, 410m, 1.4b` were trained with a batch size of 4M tokens across 71500 steps and checkpointed every 500 steps.
+The step names on Huggingface for these v0 models are renamed for consistency with all 2M batch models so the model checkpointed labeled `step1000` of `pythia-1.4b-v0` was actually step 500, but has seen the same number of tokens as the other step1000 checkpoints.

 ## Reproducing Training